-Should a student sustain a needle stick injury or exposure to a potentially infectious and/or hazardous substance during any instructional or clinical activity;
+Should a student sustain a needle stick injury or exposure to a potentially infectious and/or hazardous substance during any instructional or clinical activity:

 - Report the incident immediately to the appropriate person: - o If you are on-campus and receive a needle stick or other exposure, wash the affected area and contact the clinical instructor or the program director. - o If you are at an off campus clinical site, wash the affected area and contact your preceptor and the clinical director. - They will follow the policies in effect at that site to provide immediate proper care and necessary follow-up care.
 If necessary, you will be taken to the local emergency department for immediate care and subsequent follow-up. - The student will be responsible for any cost incurred for evaluation and treatment.
-Students are required to have health insurance at all times while enrolled in the program. - Complete the appropriate School of Health Science Incident form and return it to the program director's office within 24 hours of the incident. - A School of Health Sciences Incident form must be completed for any accident or incident that occurs, regardless of whether treatment was needed or not. - As outlined in the University COVID 19 Safety Guidelines, any student who may have a potential or actual exposure to a COVID positive individual must notify Amy Demko, RN, in Health and Wellness. - A COVID Unplanned Potential Exposure Incident Report is to be completed and submitted to the Clinical Director for students on clinical rotation, who may have come in contact with a COVID positive patient.
+Students are required to have health insurance at all times while enrolled in the program. - Complete the appropriate School of Health Science Incident form and return it to the program director's office within 24 hours of the incident. - A School of Health Sciences Incident form must be completed for any accident or incident that occurs, regardless of whether treatment was needed or not.